-Symptoms of vitreomacular traction include a gradual worsening of central vision or vision distortion (seeing straight lines as wavy).
+Symptoms of vitreomacular traction (VMT) include a gradual worsening of central vision or distortion of images (seeing straight lines as abnormally curved or "wavy").

 Subscribe to our mailing list to get the updates to your email inbox...